ros2/ros2_documentation/source/Tutorials/Cross-compilation.rst

 Overview
 --------

-Open Robotics provides pre-built ROS2 packages for multiple platforms, but a number of developers still rely on `cross-compilation <https://en.wikipedia.org/wiki/Cross_compiler>`__ for different reasons such as:
+Open Robotics provides pre-built ROS 2 packages for multiple platforms, but a number of developers still rely on `cross-compilation <https://en.wikipedia.org/wiki/Cross_compiler>`__ for different reasons such as:
  - The development machine does not match the target system.
  - Tuning the build for specific core architecture (e.g. setting -mcpu=cortex-a53 -mfpu=neon-fp-armv8 when building for Raspberry Pi3).
  - Targeting a different file systems other than the ones supported by the pre-built images released by Open Robotics.

-This document provides you with details on how to cross-compile the ROS2 software stack as well as provide examples for cross-compiling to systems based on the Arm cores.
+This document provides you with details on how to cross-compile the ROS 2 software stack as well as provide examples for cross-compiling to systems based on the Arm cores.

 How does it work ?
 ------------------